 Some countries (such as Portugal or Ecuador) offer the option to get tested when you arrive in the country, but you typically have to pay for the test and your accommodation while you quarantine awaiting the results.
 If you’ve built time into your trip for this, you’re set, but if you expect to get your results within 48 hours and it actually takes 96 hours, your entire trip may be thrown off.
 As such, it’s best to secure negative test results before you travel.

-A quick internet search will likely yield some useful results regarding where to find a test, but speaking with your hotel, guide, or tour operator could prove even more helpful.
+A quick internet search will likely yield some useful results regarding where to find a test.
+Embassy or state department pages often include links to sites that offer testing within a specific country, but speaking with your hotel, guide, or tour operator could prove even more helpful.
 They may have recently coordinated tests for other travelers so they may know if a certain site has a six-hour wait to get tested or which laboratories tend to return results quicker.
 Some hotels and resorts have even started offering testing facilities for their guests on-site.
 (But be sure to check whether the test they offer is the type you will need.)
 If you don’t speak the local language, working with a guide or operator will be especially helpful.

 The actual set-up and structure of my recent tests has varied quite a bit – an indoor clinic in Costa Rica, a hotel room in Ecuador, an outdoor tent in New York City, and a drive-through facility in Wisconsin – but the actual nasal swab experience has been the same across the board (though Latin America tends to push the swab up further than in the US).
 If possible, make an appointment in advance to minimize wait time, show up with your ID and appointment confirmation number, and record any phone/email address you could reach out to, should you not receive your results within the allotted time.